Time Zones in Slovakia

 how many time zones does Slovakia have?

-Slovakia has one time zone: Europe/Bratislava (UTC+1).
-This applies across the entire country, including Bratislava, Košice, Nitra, Prešov, and Žilina, so there is no internal time difference between Slovak regions.
+Slovakia has one time zone: Europe/Bratislava.
+This applies across the entire country, including Bratislava, Košice, Nitra, Prešov, and other major cities, so there is no domestic time difference to account for when scheduling meetings or travel.

 does Slovakia use daylight saving time?